prasser/swtbrowser/README.md

 ------

 1. API is a subset of the API provided by `org.eclipse.swt.browser.Browser`
-2. The widget supports the following HTML tags
+2. Supports the following HTML tags
 	- Anchors: `<a>` (hyperlinks only)
 	- Paragraphs: `<p>`
 	- Lists: `<li>`, `<ol>`, `<ul>`